 Homeowners with pools in New York need to think in terms of layers of protection not only during swimming season but all year round.
-That is why in addition to your pool fence, having a pool safety cover is equally important.
-Together, a fence and pool cover can help make your backyard safer for your children, grandchildren, and even pets from accidental drowning.
+That is why in addition to your pool fence, installing a pool cover is equally important.
+Together, a fence and pool safety cover can help make your backyard safer for your children, grandchildren, and even pets from accidental drowning.
 Life Saver Pool Fence of New York can help you implement all the layers of protection you need with these pool barriers for your swimming pool.

 Call (516) 766-5336 if you need a pool cover for your above ground or inground swimming pool.
 We offer FREE pool safety evaluation.
 Contact us today!

 Why You Need a Pool Cover for Your New York Pool

 Some homeowners may believe that using a solar pool cover during the summer months or a winter pool cover is enough to protect their child from drowning if that child were to try to access the pool without adult supervision.
 Unfortunately, this is not true, and these types of pool covers can actually pose more danger to young children, especially to toddlers.

 The American Society for Testing and Materials standard requires that a pool cover be capable of holding a minimum of 485 pounds per five square feet in order to qualify as a safety cover.
 Additionally, the ASTM F1346 states that a pool safety cover must demonstrate that any opening is small to prevent the test object being passed through.
 The cover needs to also pass the Surface Drainage Test which safeguards against a large and dangerous amount of water collecting on the surface of the cover which can also pose a threat to a young child since drownings are possible even in a few inches of water.